 This was a point made from across the House during the statement on 15th November which dismissed it.

 It doesn’t deliver on the promises made to those who voted Leave.

 And offers instead half-baked proposals, a veto for the EU on the UK leaving, risks the integrity of the UK on Northern Ireland and offers a pathetic amount of detail on our future relationship as we all try to move forward.

 This is not a deal Bury should sign up to.

 It doesn’t protect jobs, rights and living standards for people in our town.

 Asking us instead to hurtle into the unknown without reassurances for anyone.

 People may say “just get on with it”, but the choice is not between Theresa May’s deal or no deal.
 And no one voted to be worse off.

-Now the Prime Minister has cut short the debate and pulled the vote on her deal as it became abundantly clear that it doesn’t have the support of the majority of MPs.
+In December 2018 the Prime Minister cut short the debate and pulled the vote on her deal as it became abundantly clear that it did not have the support of the majority of MPs.

 Watch my speech in the emergency debate called on 11th December following the Prime Minister’s cancellation of the vote on her deal